 John Tomaine was appointed to the RVSA in February 2014.
 John is the owner of John J. Tomaine LLC, a fidelity insurance and civil mediation consultancy.
 After over thirty-one years with the Chubb Group of Insurance Companies he retired as a Vice President in 2009.
 He is an attorney admitted in Connecticut and New Jersey and holds a Masters degree in diplomacy and international relations.
 John has been a member of the Mountainside Planning Board since 1991 and it's Chairperson since 1995.

-Robert ("Bob") Rachlin was appointed to the RVSA to fill an unexpired term in August 2014 and is currently serving as the Chairman.
+Robert ("Bob") Rachlin was appointed to the RVSA to fill an unexpired term in August 2014.
+Bob served as the Authority's Chairman in 2018.
 Bob has been a Rahway resident since 1987.
 Bob graduated from Rutgers College with a degree in Political Science.
 He served for ten years on the on the board of the Union County Division of Cultural and Heritage Affairs.
 He was a Rahway City Councilman from 1997 through 2012.
 He served as a Commissioner on the Union County Utilities Authority from 1999 to 2011.
 Bob is currently employed by the County of Union in the Department of Economic Development.

 Loren Harms was appointed to the RVSA in 2017 by the Borough of Roselle Park where he and his family have resided since 1973.
 Loren worked for the Elizabethtown Gas Company for 32 years as Manager of Construction and Maintenance, retiring in 2010.
 Loren was actively involved in many youth organizations in Roselle Park over the years including Cub Scouts Pack #155, Recreation Soccer and Wrestling, Youth Baseball and Softball, Pop Warner Football, and Softball for Special Needs Children.
 He served as a Councilman for 6 years from 2001-2007.
 He was a member of the Roselle Park Key Communicators, the Street Lighting Committee, and the Dads Club.
 Loren is presently serving his 9th year on the Roselle Park Board of Education and his 18th year on the Municipal Land Use Board where he is currently serving as Chairman.

 Robert LaCosta was appointed to the RVSA in February 2011 by the Township of Scotch Plains where he and his family reside.
-Bob served as the Authority’s Chairman in 2017.
+Bob served as the Authority's Chairman in 2017.
 Bob has been employed with the Township for over 38 years where he has direct oversight and responsibility for the Engineering, Health, Zoning and Planning Departments.
 He attended Union County College where he obtained his Building Inspector and Construction Code Licenses and Rutgers University where he obtained his Municipal Finance Certification.
 Bob was drafted into the US Army in 1968 and did one tour of duty in Vietnam with the 1st Aviation Division Combat Helicopter Company where he received various commendations, awards and medals.
 He is a member of NJ Planning Officials, NJ Zoning Officials, NJ League of Municipalities, NJBOA and sits on its Executive Board; he is the President of New Jersey Building Officials and the Union County Building Officials, also Treasurer of MUNCO of NJ.
+Bob is a Commissioner on the Plainfield Area Regional Sewerage Authority (PARSA) and is currently serving as their Vice Chair.
 He is the Founder and Past President of the Fanwood Scotch Plains Recycling Corporation.
 He is also a member of St. Bartholomew RC Church, the Italian American Club, the VFW and the American Legion.

 Martin C. Rothfelder (Marty) was appointed to the RVSA in January 2018 by the Town of Westfield where he resides.
 Marty is an attorney in private practice with Rothfelder Stern, LLC, focusing on electric, gas, energy conservation, telecommunications, cable television, water, wastewater, and solid waste industries.
 He received his Juris Doctorate at Washington University in St. Louis, Missouri, and a Bachelor of Arts degree with honors in economics at the University of Wisconsin-Madison.
 His career spans over 20 years in private practice, 7 years at two different state public utility commissions, and 5 years at PSE&G. He is admitted to practice in New Jersey, New York, Pennsylvania, New Hampshire, and Missouri.
 Marty served as President of the Public Utility Law Section of the New Jersey State Bar Association in 2009-2010, and received the highest possible rating in the Martindale-Hubbell attorney peer-rating system.

-Michael Gelin was appointed to the RVSA in January 2017 by the Township of Woodbridge, where he and his family have resided for over 15 years.
+Michael Gelin was appointed to the RVSA in January 2017 by the Township of Woodbridge, where he and his family have resided since 2001.
 Michael graduated in 1997 from the New Jersey Institute of Technology (NJIT) with a Bachelor of Science in Civil Engineering.
 Michael has since become a registered Professional Engineer, Certified Public Work Manager, Licensed C2 Collection System Operator, and Certified Municipal Engineer in the State of New Jersey.
-Michael has 20 years experience in civil engineering.
+Michael has 22 years experience in civil engineering.
 He possesses an extensive knowledge in roadway design, structures, drainage analysis, traffic engineering and project coordination including design, bridge inspection, surveying, construction inspection, construction management, cost estimating, specification writing, condition assessment, and plan production.
 He has managed and led many engineering and construction projects to date and is versed in current construction and engineering practices, along with the Americans with Disabilities accessibility standards.
 He worked for the City of Newark for 16 years where he was Assistant Director before joining the Township of Woodbridge as the Municipal Engineer.
-Michael is a member of American Society of Civil Engineers, and Institute for Transportation Research.
+Michael is a member of American Society of Civil Engineers, New Jersey Society of Municipal Engineers and Institute for Transportation Research.